 - CONSEQUENCES FOR NCAA VIOLATIONS

-You have ever participated in promoting the Cal Stat Northridge's athletics program You have ever made donations to the athletics program or to an athletic booster organization of Cal State Northridge You have ever assisted or been requested to assist in the recruitment of a prospect You have ever provided or helped arrange employment for a prospect You have ever benefits to enrolled student-athletes or their families You participated as a student-athlete at Cal State Northridge
+You have ever participated in promoting the CSUN's athletics program You have ever made donations to the athletics program or to an athletic booster organization of CSUN.
+You have ever assisted or been requested to assist in the recruitment of a prospect.
+You have ever provided or helped arrange employment for a prospect.
+You have ever benefits to enrolled student-athletes or their families.
+You participated as a student-athlete at CSUN.

 A prospect is a student who has started classes for the ninth grade.
 In addition, a student who had not started classes for the ninth grade becomes a prospect if the institution provides such an individual (or the individual's relative or friends) any financial assistance or other benefits that the institution does not provide to prospective students generally.

-The rules regarding prospects also apply to student-athletes at junior colleges, prep schools, and two-and four-year universities who are considering transferring to Cal State Northridge to compete in athletes.
+The rules regarding prospects also apply to student-athletes at junior colleges, prep schools, and two-and four-year universities who are considering transferring to CSUN to compete in athletes.

-A prospect remains a prospect even after signing a National Letter-Of-Intent or accepting an offer of financial aid to attend Cal State Northridge.
+A prospect remains a prospect even after signing a National Letter-Of-Intent or accepting an offer of financial aid to attend CSUN.